People credit card churn for attractive sign-up bonuses, but the practice can come with consequences to your credit and financial health.

 For lenders and credit card issuers, this can also serve as a signal that you’re in financial trouble or simply not being responsible with your credit cards.
 This can create issues when you’re applying for a loan, especially if it’s something major like a mortgage or a car loan.

 Finally, perhaps the most dramatic credit score drop associated with credit card churning comes from higher credit utilization.
-Your credit utilization ratio (your credit card balance relative to your credit card limit) is the second most important factor in your FICO score and accounts for 30% of your score.
+Your credit utilization ratio (your credit card balance relative to your credit card limit) is the second most important factor in your FICO score and accounts for 30% of it.

-You want to keep your credit utilization below 30% to avoid any damage to your credit.
-Since earning credit card bonuses requires meeting a minimum spend, it’s easy to lose track of this ratio when you’re juggling multiple credit cards.
+You should aim to keep your credit utilization below 30% to avoid any damage to your credit.
+Since earning credit card bonuses requires meeting a minimum spend, it’s easy to lose track of this ratio when you’re juggling multiple cards.

 Risks to your financial health

-This leads to the next point: When you’re pursuing a few bonuses at the same time, you might find yourself in more debt than you can handle if you’re not cautious and strategic.
+When you’re pursuing a few bonuses at the same time, you might find yourself in more debt than you can handle.

 Remember that any interest you pay while trying to meet the minimum spend also negates rewards you earn.